 On January 1, 2006, we adopted Statement of Financial Accounting Standards No. 123(R), Share-Based Payment ("SFAS 123R") to account for employee and non-employee director stock-based awards.
-Prior to January 1, 2006, we accounted for these awards using the intrinsic value method under Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees ("APB 25").
-Under both SFAS 123R and APB 25, the requisite service period over which stock-based compensation is expensed generally equals the vesting period of the awards.
+We recognize the fair value of stock-based compensation over the requisite service period, generally on a straight-line basis for time-vested awards.